Beverley Glover: Career and research

 After her PhD, Glover began her career as a junior research fellow at Queens' College, Cambridge between 1996 and 1999.
 In 1999, she was appointed a lecturer in the Department of Plant Sciences, University of Cambridge.
 From 2001 to 2007, she was additionally the admissions tutor for science at Queens' College.
 She was promoted to senior lecturer in 2005 and reader in 2010.
 In July 2013, she was appointed Director of the Cambridge University Botanic Garden and Professor of plant systematics and evolution.

 Glover holds a number of appointments outside her university career.
 She has been a member of the council of the European society for Evolutionary Developmental Biology since 2010, and of the Systematics Association since 2014.
 On 1 February 2015, she was appointed a member of the Board of Trustees of the Royal Botanic Garden Edinburgh.
 The appointment is for four years and will end on 31 January 2019.

 Glover serves as a member of the editorial board for Current Biology.

 Honours and awards

 In 2010, Glover was awarded the Bicentenary Medal of the Linnean Society.
 The medal is awarded "in recognition of work done by a biologist under the age of 40 years".
 In 2010, she was elected a Fellow of the Linnean Society of London (FLS).
 In January 2011, she was jointly awarded the William Bate Hardy Prize for 2010 by the Cambridge Philosophical Society.
 In May 2022, she was voted best lecturer by Cambridge University students in the university-wide Student-Led Teaching Awards.
+In May 2026, Glover was elected to the Fellowship of the Royal Society.

 Personal life

 In 2003, Glover married Stuart Nigel Bridge (dec Sep 2020).
-Together they have two children; a daughter and a son.
+Together they had two children; a daughter and a son.